wdi-atx-12/class/w10/d03/python-classes/README.md

 ## Exercise: Create Your Own Class
 Write a `BankAccount` class.
-* Bank accounts should be created with the `type` of account (like "savings" or "checqg").
+* Bank accounts should be created with the `type` of account (like "savings" or "checking").
 * Each account should keep track of it's current `balance`.
 * Start each account with a `balance` set to zero.
 * Add a `deposit` method, which adds to the `balance`, prints a message about the transaction, and returns the new balance.